CharlesSchimmel/silt/README.md

 # silt
 Silt is a python script to pull a random record from your Discogs collection.
 A shuffle button for your records.

-Simply run the script and enter your Discogs username.
-Silt will then provide you with a recommendation.
+Dependencies: python requests and pgi.
+Install seperately with pip or copied into application folder.
 # Usage:
     silt [-r #] [-u 'username']
     -r: number of recommendations.
 Default = 1
     -u: discogs username
     -update: update local library
+    -gtk: for a sweet windowed experience! with cover art!

 Soon:
+    Javascript port

-    Sorting by vinyl, tape, cd;
+    Sorting by vinyl, tape, cd
     Private collections